mariafshan/no-degree-data-science/README.md

 All with super low to no cost from online resources.

-_Read more: "Do I think a master's degree in Computer Science/ Data Science is necessary?"_
+_Read more: "Do I think a master's degree in [Computer Science/ Data Science/ Analytics/ etc] is worth it?"_

 ### Prerequisites
 I built this curriculum using myself an anchor (non-STEM background, b-school graduate, accountant).